VanessaMancia/Azure-Introduction/README.md

 ![hjl0rzkf](https://user-images.githubusercontent.com/109401839/230747449-be2118b3-a451-4d32-a756-d4082055ae31.png)

-- Now, double check the VM settings and create !
+- Now, double-check the VM settings and create!

 ![image](https://user-images.githubusercontent.com/109401839/230747537-211a32a7-9525-4572-a455-0a250278c604.png)

 - Configure Network Security Group (Layer 4 Firewall) to allow all traffic inbound

-- A mini firewall that will be configured for our virutal machine to allow all traffic in.
-We want to make this firewall look enticing to allow threat actors such as hackers, bots , and attackers to try to get into our virtual machine.
+- A mini firewall that will be configured for our virtual machine to allow all traffic in.
+We want to make this firewall look enticing to allow threat actors such as hackers, bots, and attackers to try to get into our virtual machine.

-- In resource groups, we will go inside it, we can see all the things associated with the VM being created.
+- In resource groups, we will go inside it, and we can see all the things associated with the VM being created.
 - We will edit, the network security group, either by search or in the resource groups.
-- Based on the traffic coming into the network we can see the priorty categorised in Azzure based on the set rules/protocols.
+- Based on the traffic coming into the network we can see the priority categorised in Azzure based on the set rules/protocols.
-- Create Inbound Security Rule , Any, Name it "DangerAllInBound"
+- Create Inbound Security Rule, Any, Name it "DangerAllInBound"

 ![nsg danger inbound](https://user-images.githubusercontent.com/109401839/230748062-20cb8a7d-768c-4d8b-b548-dad98fdef095.png)